 Are you ready to switch your clocks?
 It’s okay, we aren’t either.
 On the bright side, changing the time means the Fallback Festival is back!
 Come out to the Gaslamp Quarter with your kids to enjoy a one-of-a-kind children’s historic street fair.
 Kids will have the ability to experience what life was life before technology took over.
 The area will be transformed into the old west, complete with panning for gold, pony rides, and live entertainment.
 Proceeds from the event will benefit the Gaslamp Quarter Historic Foundation.
 The event is free to the public.

 Learn more here.

 San Diego Bay Wine and Food Festival - November 10 - 17

 Join fellow wine and food enthusiasts for this week-long event in San Diego.
 You will have the opportunity to sample some of the best wine and food in the world at this 12th annual event.
 Visitors will enjoy tasting panels, cooking classes, celebrity chef dinners and lots more.
 The San Diego Bay Wine and Food Fest has claimed the title of best in the country as one of the most talked-about weeks of food and wine.
 Learn more about this exciting event here.

 Buy a Home in San Diego With Tami Fuller Team’s Help

 With so much to see and do in San Diego, it seems you will never run out.
 Well, that is definitely true.
 To take in the entire San Diego experience, why not call San Diego home permanently?
 With the help of the Tami Fuller Team, we can help you buy your dream home in your favorite San Diego neighborhood.
 Need to sell yours first?
 No problem.
-With a long track record of selling homes in San Diego, you have nothing to worry about.
+With a long track record of selling homes, Tami Fuller is your San Diego real estate agent, you have nothing to worry about.
 Give the Tami Fuller Team a call at (619) 226-TAMI (8264) or fill out our online form to get started.